What Is Your Name in German? Learn German Basic Self-Introduction

 The "Duzen" (using du) vs. "Siezen" (using Sie) thing is a whole cultural practice.
 Sometimes people will have a little ceremony where they agree to switch to "du," often over drinks.
 It's kind of charming, honestly.

 If you want to level up your German beyond just introductions, immersion is where the magic happens.
-Migaku's browser extension lets you look up German words instantly while watching shows or reading articles, so you can learn from real content instead of just textbook phrases.
+Migaku's browser extension and app let you look up German words instantly while watching shows or reading articles, so you can learn from real content instead of just textbook phrases.
 There's a 10-day free trial if you want to check it out.